winners announced

 INTENTIONAL COLOR

 Whether you use pastels, primary, bright or dark colors, color choice can have meaning.
-For example, light red or pink often represents love, and red, white and blue represent freedom.
-Being intentional with the color of your 3D print can bring an added layer of meaning to your pin.
+For example, light red or pink often represents love and red, white and blue represent freedom.
+Being intentional with the color your 3D print can bring an added layer of meaning to your pin.

 Brainstorming Idea